sed-boi/render-stats/README.md

 - **Browser-friendly UI:**
   Serves an HTML page featuring a responsive progress bar, detailed log console, and live render statistics that refresh every second.

-- **NAT Mapping & Dual‑Stack Support:**
+- **NAT Mapping & UPnP  :**
-  Utilizes UPnP (via miniupnpc) to set up real port mappings and creates an IPv6 socket (dual‑stack if available) so that your local HTTP server is exposed automatically without extra configuration.
+  Utilizes UPnP (via miniupnpc) to set up real port mappings and creates an IPv6 socket so that your local HTTP server is exposed automatically without extra configuration.

 - **Automatic QR Code Generation:**
   Generates a unique QR code from the public URL so that you can easily monitor render status on any device.